phac-nml/quasitools/docs/distance.md

 -o, --output FILENAME
 ```

-The file output location of the quasispecies distance or similarity matrix in CSV format.
+The file output location to write the quasispecies distance or similarity matrix in CSV format.

 ### Truncate